How to Get Great Photos for Your Restaurant's Website

 Vertical images need to fit a horizontal, desktop screen.

 The benefit of hiring a photographer is that you can tell them these photos are for a website.
 Ask them to shoot horizontally, with the bulk of the content in the center of the frame, which will prevent awkward cropping and zooming in of photos.
 You can also ask them to save the images in the right file formats (.jpeg and .png), at a size of less than 500 kb (kilobytes).
-The point of horizontal, center focused photos is to ensure that your images look good across all devices—phones, tablets, laptops, and desktops.
+The point of horizontal, center-focused photos is to ensure that your images look good across all devices—phones, tablets, laptops, and desktops.

 The aspect ratio of an image describes the proportional relationship between its width and its height.
 Historically, horizontally oriented photography has been at a 4 by 3 (4:3) aspect ratio.
 However, most computer and smartphone screens are closer to a 16 by 9 (16:9) aspect ratio, which is wider than 4:3.
-In order to achieve the full screen imagery that is so popular online these days, a 4:3 photo needs to be zoomed in to be able to span the width of the device screen.
+In order to achieve the full-screen imagery that is so popular online these days, a 4:3 photo needs to be zoomed in to be able to span the width of the device screen.

 Use Meaningful Photos.

 Just as your website shouldn’t be overloaded with text, it shouldn’t be packed with photos.
 Every picture you use on your website should serve a purpose, whether it’s showcasing the food, the restaurant’s exterior so guests know what to look for, or the interior with people in it so that your space looks lively and welcoming.
-If you want to be sensitive to privacy concerns, make the people in the photos slightly blurred or take the photos during a friends and family service.
+If you want to be sensitive to privacy concerns, make the people in the photos slightly blurred or take the photos during friends and family service.

 The interior of Island Creek Oyster Bar Boston featured on their website.

 It’s better to have a handful of beautiful photos that capture the feel of your restaurant than overwhelming your website with low-quality images just for the sake of filling up space.
 Before uploading an image to your site, pause and ask yourself what purpose it serves.
 Is it contributing to your restaurant’s story?
 Is it emphasizing your brand?
 Each image should have meaning behind it.
 If it doesn’t, get rid of it.
-The design and layout of your website are the bones to your website, but the images are what make it come alive.
+The design and layout of your website are the bones to your website, but the images are what makes it come alive.